UTIs: The Story Continued

 Jul 07, 2015 1:10 pm

-Hi all, I finally had surgery in May to try and sort out my ongoing UTI's.
-My consultant in Glasgow, opened out a stricthure in my stoma, made it larger, (the stoma) and also removed a fair amount of scar tissue.
-I also had some stomach muscle pressing on my stoma and that was causing urine to get blocked and then infections grew.
-So far so good, I have only had one course of antibiotcs in 8 weeks so it looks very much like surgery was sucsessful.
+Hi all, I finally had surgery in May to try and sort out my ongoing UTIs.
+My consultant in Glasgow opened out a stricture in my stoma, made it larger (the stoma), and also removed a fair amount of scar tissue.
+I also had some stomach muscle pressing on my stoma, and that was causing urine to get blocked and then infections grew.
+So far so good, I have only had one course of antibiotics in 8 weeks, so it looks very much like the surgery was successful.

 california nurse